aliparlakci/bulk-downloader-for-reddit/README.md

 In saved mode, the program gets posts from given user's saved posts.
 ### submitted mode
 In submitted mode, the program gets posts from given user's submitted posts.
+### upvoted mode
+In submitted mode, the program gets posts from given user's upvoted posts.
 ### subreddit mode
 In subreddit mode, the program gets posts from given subreddits* that is sorted by given type and limited by given number.